 Natural Versus CulturedNatural pearls are extremely rare and highly coveted.
 It is estimated that only one in approximately 10,000 oysters that live in nature will ever produce a pearl.
 Furthermore, of those rare pearls, an even smaller percentage will form in a desirable shape and color.
 Therefore, before the development of cultured pearls, these organic gems were among the most sought-after materials in the world due to their rarity.

 Cultured pearls are those pearls that are grown artificially in a process developed by the Japanese in the early 1900s.
 First, the mollusks themselves are bred and raised specifically for producing pearls.
 Once they are grown, skilled technicians insert the nuclei - usually a shell bead - into each mollusk.
 These nuclei act as the irritant that triggers the secretion of nacre, forming the iridescent layers of the pearl.
 Because shell beads are almost always round, most cultured pearls are generally also round, while many natural, real pearl gems occur in more irregular, or Baroque, shapes.

-The primary physical difference, however, between a real pearl and a cultured pearl variety is the thickness of the nacre.
-In order to speed up the process of creating the pearl, cultured pearls are usually embedded with an irritant that is larger than one that would occur in nature.
+However, the primary physical difference between a real pearl and a cultured round pearl variety is the thickness of the nacre.
+In order to speed up the process of creating the pearl, cultured pearls are usually embedded with an irritant larger than one that would occur in nature.
 For this same reason, it is relatively easy for gemologists to distinguish between a natural pearl and a cultured pearl.
 A simple x-ray of the gem will reveal the type of nucleus that led to its formation.